MHickey2/Wannabe-Healthy/README.md

 ## 5. Features  <a name="features"></a>

-There are features common to all pages in the site and these are foundin the base.html page.
+There are features common to all pages in the site and these are found in the base.html page.
 These include:

 - The Logo and Site Title:
+  The logo was the first asset I created, and developed it with a view of promoting the healthy lifestyle vibe, it conveys a simple image with healthy food and a simple tag line.
+The Title is used to further promote the Wannabe Brand.

 <br>